 Once the bail bond is approved, you will need to sign bail bond documents, i.e. an application, indemnity agreement, promissory note and confession of judgment.
 After the paperwork is finalized and payment has been made, a licensed bondsman will post the bail bond at the jail.

 We specialize in arraignment cases where you can pre-arrange bail so that your loved one can be released from court right after being arraigned.

 How is a bail bond process handled if I live in New York and want to arrange for the bond, but the defendant is in jail in another state?

-Call ABC Bail Bonds Agency at 718-GOT BOND (468-2663) or toll Free at 877-722-2631.
+Call ABC Bail Bonds Agency at 718-GOT BOND (468-2663) or (212) 608-6200.
 One of our agents will be glad to explain the process for a transfer bond.
-You may arrange a free consultation at our Brooklyn office or at our Bronx, Hempstead or New City office.
+You may arrange a free consultation at our New City office.
 Once you have signed the required bail bond documents, our insurance company will arrange for an agent to post the bond at the jail where the defendant is being held.

 What is bail bond collateral?

-As collateral, ABC Bail Bonds accepts real property nationwide as well as Puerto Rico, Dominican Republic and Columbia.
+As collateral, ABC Bail Bonds accepts real property nationwide as well as Puerto Rico, and Dominican Republic.